Mediatek-Cloud/MCS/tutorial/implementing_using_linkit_one.md

 There is no additional electrical component required to connect to the development board.

 ### Step 1.
-Create a new Product with Switch-Type data channel
+Create a new Prototype with Switch-Type data channel

 a.
-After login, select "Development" at the navigation bar, click "Create" to create a new product
+After login, select "Development" at the navigation bar, click "Create" to create a new prototype

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/screenshot/screen_shot-01.jpg)

 b.
-Fill in the detail information as per screen to give a basic profile of this product:
+Fill in the detail information as per screen to give a basic profile of this prototype:

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/screenshot/screen_shot-08.jpg)

 c.
-Click "Detail" for the Product created
+Click "Detail" for the Prototype created

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/screenshot/screen_shot-09.jpg)

 d.
-In the Product Detail Page, select "Data Channel" TAB and click "Add" to create new Data Channel:
+In the Prototype Detail Page, select "Data Channel" TAB and click "Add" to create new Data Channel:

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/screenshot/screen_shot-10.jpg)